 Audio Formats to Convert YouTube Videos to Audio

 When you’re using a Mac YouTube converter, you should know there are two types of audio quality provided by various formats: lossless or lossy.
-Lossless, as the name suggests, is preserving the original audio quality, without losing quality from one storage device to another.
-Lossy music, on the other hand, sacrifice quality to gain storage space.
-If you want to know how to convert YouTube to MP3 and finding the best ratio between quality and sound, check out the following article.
+Lossless audio retains its original quality, whereas lossy loses some during the compression process.
+If you want to know how to convert YouTube to MP3 and find the best ratio between quality and sound, check out the following article.

-The audio quality is measured in something called bit rate and it is expressed in kilobytes per second.
-The higher the bit read, the better the quality will be.
-With MP3, the common bit rates for MP3 files range between 128 kbps and 256 kbps.
+The audio quality is measured in bitrate and expressed in kilobytes per second (kbps).
+The higher the bitrate, the better the quality.
+With MP3, the common bitrates for MP3 files range between 128 kbps and 256 kbps.

-Another format that you probably see often listed in the presentations of Mac Youtube converter software is OGG.
+Another format that you probably see often listed in the presentations of Mac YouTube converter software is OGG.
 This open-source file format is versatile as it can contain music, video, text, and other data.
-OGG is optimized for streaming content and it can’t be copyrighted, which makes available for use by anyone without a charge.
+OGG is optimized for streaming content and it has an open license.

 An extension that was considered by many the successor of MP3, M4A is encoded using advanced audio coding ( AAC) and offers lossy compression.
 M4A stands for MPEG 4 Audio and that should already ring a bell since MPEG 4 is a container used for video files as well.
 M4A was developed as a third layer in MPEG 1 and 2 video files that were used with DVD players back in the day.

 FLAC may ring a bell to all audiophiles out there.
-A format that is actually an acronym for Free Lossless Audio Codec, it does an outstanding job at reducing the size of high-quality files with up to 60% without losing quality at all.
-While FLAC isn’t compatible with iTunes of iOS devices, you can still play it through additional software.
+A format that is actually an acronym for Free Lossless Audio Codec, it does an outstanding job at reducing the size of audio files up to 60% without any quality loss.
+While FLAC isn’t compatible with iTunes or iOS devices, you can still play it through third-party software.

-WAV stands for Waveform Audio Format and it’s a high-qualitt audio file used mostly on CDs.
+WAV stands for Waveform Audio Format and it’s a high-quality audio format used mostly on CDs.
 There’s no compression in WAV files and that’s why they require a lot more space than AAC or MP3.
-With WAV, you need around 10 MB for 1 minute of audio while MP3 can fit a minute in 1 MB, just so you can understand the differences between the two formats.
-WAV is compatible with Apple devices as well and represents a great choice for audiophiles.
+For context, with WAV you need around 10 MB for 1 minute of audio, while MP3 can fit a minute in 1 MB.
+WAV is compatible with Apple devices as well and represents a great choice for music lovers.